Michigan’s medical chief to stand trial on Flint charges

 #ReadLocal

 Some experts have blamed the outbreak on the use of the Flint River for municipal water.
-Legionnaires' is a type of pneumonia caused by bacteria that thrive in warm water.
+Legionella bacteria can emerge through misting and cooling systems, triggering a severe form of pneumonia, especially in people with weakened immune systems.

+At least 90 cases of Legionnaires' occurred in Genesee County, including 12 deaths.
+More than half of the people had a common thread: They spent time at McLaren Hospital, which was on the Flint water system.

+A top state lawmaker, Senate Minority Leader Jim Ananich of Flint, said Friday that Well's "inaction caused irreparable harm to the people of Flint."

 Comments